Deb thru-hiked the Appalachian Trail and is a Search & Rescue volunteer and writer living in Flagstaff, AZ.

 The Colorado Trail Guidebook

-This is a very useful and what I consider indispensable book for hiking the CT, and I'd highly recommend photocopying pages for the section you'll be hiking and taking them with you.
-The segment pages in the guidebook contain lots of detailed information the Databook does not.
+I also suggest picking up a copy of the guidebook.
+This is a very useful and what I consider indispensable resource for hiking the CT, and I'd highly recommend photocopying pages for the section you'll be hiking and taking them with you.
+The segment pages in the guidebook contain lots of detailed information that the Data Book does not.

 The Colorado Trail Map Book, with shaded relief, full-color topo maps showing the entire trail, is available only from the Colorado Trail Store (unless you can find someone with a used copy to sell).

-The book is 103 pages with 73 maps and costs $49 plus shipping.
+The book is 92 pages with 73 maps.

 To order, call the CT Store at 1-866-279-6962 (toll free).
 They're available to take orders 24 hours a day, 7 days a week, holidays included.
 The CT Store accepts Visa and Master Card.